Your Goal: Body awareness free from subtle wandering & restlessness.

 Guided Meditation: Transitioning from Doing to Knowing

-Your meditation is the same as Meditation Skill 09, except you now bring the peripheral awareness of your whole body as it breathes to the foreground and allow awareness of breath sensation to rest in the background.
+Your meditation is the same as Meditation Skill 09, except you now bring the peripheral awareness of your whole body as it breathes to the foreground and allow your attention sustained on one point of breath sensation to rest in the background.
 Your next step is to develop intimacy with the experience of your whole body 'as breath' by increasing your sensitivity to breath experience throughout your body.
-As intimacy increases, awareness of your five senses will fade and the pleasurable experience of body breath sensation will fill your awareness.
+As intimacy increases, awareness of your five senses will fade, and the pleasurable experience of body breath sensation will fill your awareness.

 .............................................